 \subsection{Final remarks}

-We have observed that the filtered tensor field only manifests when the orthonormality conditions for tetrads are appropriately shifted, as argued earlier in (\ref{or7}).
+We have observed that the filtered tensor field only manifests when the invertibility conditions for tetrads are appropriately shifted, as argued earlier in (\ref{or7}).
 This, in turn, leads to a slight modification of the metric tensor (\ref{e6}), indicating a tiny departure from general covariance, albeit in a controllable manner determined by the minute parameter $\varepsilon $.

 Nevertheless, it is conceivable to manage the filtering mechanism in a way that preserves general covariance.
-This could only be achieved if there exist two types of tetrads satisfying the orthonormality conditions
+This could only be achieved if there exist two types of tetrads satisfying the invertibility conditions

-where the primary tetrad $e$ adheres to the standard orthonormality condition, while the auxiliary tetrad $E$ exhibits a slight non-orthonormality deviation $\varepsilon q_{b}^{a}$.
+where the primary tetrad $e$ adheres to the standard invertibility condition, while the auxiliary tetrad $E$ exhibits a slight non-invertibility deviation $\varepsilon q_{b}^{a}$.
 One can additionally require the entire Lagrangian to remain invariant under the reflection transformation

 This ensures that the tetrad $E$, in contrast to the primary tetrad $e$ solely parametrizes the spacetime background and does not participate in the matter fermion terms.
-Consequently, while the tetrad $E$ essentially determines the filtering condition $I_{\mu }=E_{\sigma }\mathcal{I}_{\mu }E^{\sigma }/4$, a vanishingly small violation of general covariance, caused by its approximate orthonormality condition in (\ref{eE}), appears beyond the scope of the Einstein-Cartan gravity emerged.
+Consequently, while the tetrad $E$ essentially determines the filtering condition $I_{\mu }=E_{\sigma }\mathcal{I}_{\mu }E^{\sigma }/4$, a vanishingly small violation of general covariance, caused by its approximate invertibility condition in (\ref{eE}), appears beyond the scope of the Einstein-Cartan gravity emerged.